wizbanicus/clubhouse/README.md

 * configure apache as desired
 * access clubhouse at http://localhost/clubhouse
 * create a new staff user using the hard coded admin user
+* create a cron (or scheduled task) to run server_auto_signout.php regularly
+  * say every hour at say 27 and 57 minutes after the hour.

 DESIGN PRINCIPLES
 * Easy to use